russgreen/Serilog.Sinks.GoogleAnalytics/README.md

 ## License

-(Choose and add a license file – e.g., MIT, Apache-2.0.)
+MIT

 ---
-Made with Serilog ? and the GA4 Measurement Protocol.
+Made with Serilog and the GA4 Measurement Protocol.